Google CEO Page recovering, was in office this week

 SUN VALLEY, Idaho Google Inc CEO Larry Page, absent from the Internet company's biggest public events for weeks, is recovering from an unspecified ailment that caused him to lose his voice and was in the office on Monday, Executive Chairman Eric Schmidt said.

 Page has stayed out of the public eye since last month, when he was a no-show at an annual shareholders' meeting after having "lost his voice," Schmidt explained at the time.
-His prolonged absence has raised questions about the health of the 39-year-old Google co-founder and the mystery condition affecting his voice.
+His prolonged absence has raised questions about the health of the 39-year-old Google co-founder.

-Schmidt would not go into details of what ailed Page, but said the co-founder has been taking meetings at Google headquarters in Mountain View, Schmidt told reporters at the annual Allen & Co conference in Sun Valley on Thursday.
+Page has been taking meetings at Google headquarters in Mountain View, Schmidt told reporters at the annual Allen & Co conference in Sun Valley on Thursday, but would not go into details of what ailed the co-founder.

 "He's still recovering.
 Larry is doing much better.
 He was in the office on Monday," Schmidt said.
 "Larry ran the meeting.
 He is talking, but talking softly."